HugoIngelsson/cse15l-lab-reports/Lab Report 2/lab_report_2.md

 I want to first note that `ls` actually doesn't show any files in my home directory starting with a period.
 I was able to see them instead by using `cd .` and then pressing tab, which shows possible follow-up files for me.

 ![Private Key](private_key.png)
 This is how I accessed my private key.
 For obvious reasons, I'm only showing the first couple of lines out of the entire key.
+Absolute path to private key: `~/.ssh/id_rsa`

 ![Public Key](public_key.png)
 And this is how I accessed my public key.
 Note the only difference is that I used `cat id_rsa.pub` instead of `cat id_rsa`.
+Absolute path to public key: `~/.ssh/id_rsa.pub`

 ![Login](fingerprint_login.png)
 Finally, this is a screenshot showing me logging into `ieng6` without the use of a password.